Associate Degree in Nursing (ADN)

 - The following courses must be completed with a grade of C or higher prior to advanced placement in the third semester of the program:

 - Math 1400 or higher (3 credits)

 - Human Anatomy and Physiology with labs (8 credits)

 - All remaining courses required for the ADN degree must be completed with a grade of C or higher prior to graduation from the program, including:

 - English II (Business Communications or Technical Writing may be substituted) (3 credits)

 - American & Wyoming Government (3 credits)

 - Applicants who wish to transfer college-level credit from other schools must make arrangements for official transcripts to be sent directly to the records office at CWC by March 1 for consideration for advanced placement in the fall semester of the current admission cycle.

-- Advanced placement is at the discretion of the assistant director of nursing and faculty, and is dependent upon space available and adequate clinical resources.
+- Advanced placement is at the discretion of the nursing director and faculty, and is dependent upon space available and adequate clinical resources.